 All these statistics point toward one conclusion, that personalisation achieves the highest rate of return of all marketing strategies available. it therefore ranks higher than any other investment in time and money spent on marketing.

-Why predictive personalisation is so successful
+Why hyper-personalisation is so successful

 Imagine if you will, a fingerprint.
 Unique to each individual, and accepted by the courts since 1901.
-So then consider if the buying actions of each individual consumer you have, is also as unique, and could be identified by their actions.
+So then consider if the buying actions of each consumer you have is also as unique, and could be identified by their actions.
 You can segment for targeting an audience by assuming anyone who had purchased a like product in the last 3 months, would probably do the same again.

-Validation of the decision to implement predictive personalisation
+Validation of the decision to implement hyper-personalisation

-increased ROI above email-marketing, omni-channel marketing, and social-media marketing combined.
-That is huge, and higher than ever experienced in ecommerce marketing todate.
+increased ROI above email marketing, omnichannel marketing, and social media marketing combined.
+That is huge and higher than ever experienced in ecommerce marketing to date.

-Predictive personalisation ranks all your SKUs, in order for each individual consumer, according to what has been calculated as the products they are most likely to buy next.
+Predictive personalisation ranks all your SKUs, for each consumer, according to what has been calculated as the products they are most likely to buy next.
 It then populates a stylesheet of the top ones, and at identified times sends an email populated with those products to capture these additional sales.

-The curmudgeons may baulk at not not being able to design the stylesheet, but they fail to appreciate it isn’t about the email design anymore- providing this is of sufficient standard.
+The curmudgeons may baulk at not being able to design the stylesheet, but they fail to appreciate it isn’t about the email design anymore- providing this is of sufficient standard.
 Avoiding the hype and hullabaloo of persuasion is essential to maintain the purity of this data application.

 Your consumers are never going to go anywhere else with the power of this level of customer satisfaction.